Board of Directors

 Drain, Oregon - Pacific Region

 Gretchen Jordan, CVA is the Association Manager who works with the Executive Committee to prepare and deliver support to member services, the board of directors, and special projects.
 Previous work experience includes management in the corporate, non-profit sector and as a small business owner in addition to over twenty five years experience managing volunteer programs.
 She is an active member of local and national volunteer manager associations and has presented on volunteer management issues on the local, state, and national level.
 Gretchen earned her Certification in Volunteer Administration designation in 2000 and has a Bachelors degree in Community and Human Service from Empire State College.
 Her skills are public speaking, management, customer service, leadership, and organization.
-Gretchen and her husband live and work in a 41' motor home and travel continuously in the United States & Canada.
+Gretchen and her husband live, work, and explore in a 41' motor home and travel continuously in the United States & Canada.

 Mailing Address for AL!VE: